Guangzhou F.C.: Domestic domination and international success

-Financial troubles and relegation
+Financial troubles, relegation and disbandment

 Ahead of the 2021 season, the team was renamed Guangzhou FC due to the Chinese Football Association's request for "neutral" names that would omit references to the investors and companies that own the club.
 In the same year, the Chinese financial crisis and the problems of the Evergrande Group caused the financial collapse of the club.
 After losing several key players, the team was relegated from the Super League in 2022, ending their twelve-season stay in the top flight.

+In January 2025, Guangzhou FC were expelled from the professional leagues of Chinese football, following the failure to pay off enough of their debt.
+As a result, the club announced its disbandment.